MatthiasHassel/ai_audio_creator/README.md

 ## Acknowledgments

-- OpenAI GPT-4 for script analysis and prompt improvement
+- OpenAI GPT-4 or any LLM via OpenRouter for script analysis and prompt improvement
 - ElevenLabs for voice generation
 - Suno for AI music generation
 - CustomTkinter for the UI framework